openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/02-02-deploying-using-the-web-console/assignment.md

 quay.io/openshiftroadshow/parksmap:latest
 ```

 The text above describes the container image that will be used for the application you're adding.
-In this case you are adding the ParksMap container image that is stored on the container registry `Quay.io` as shown in the figure below.
+In this case, you are adding the ParksMap container image that is stored on the container registry `Quay.io` as shown in the figure below.

 ![Container image definition](../assets/config-image-00.png)